Skip to main content

 There are several staging systems for liver cancer, and not all doctors use the same system.
 The staging system most often used in the United States for liver cancer is the AJCC (American Joint Committee on Cancer) TNM system, which is based on 3 key pieces of information:

-• The extent (size) of the tumor (T): How large has the cancer grown?
+• The extent (size) of the main (primary) tumor (T): How large is the tumor?
 Is there more than one tumor in the liver?
 Has the cancer reached nearby structures like the veins in the liver?

 • The spread to nearby lymph nodes (N): Has the cancer spread to nearby lymph nodes?

-• The spread (metastasis) to distant sites (M): Has the cancer spread to distant lymph nodes or distant organs such as the bones or lungs?
+• The spread (metastasis) to distant parts of the body (M): Has the cancer spread to distant lymph nodes or distant organs such as the bones or lungs?

 AJCC Stage